Symmetry (physics): C, P, and T

 These symmetries are near-symmetries because each is broken in the present-day universe.
 However, the Standard Model predicts that the combination of the three (that is, the simultaneous application of all three transformations) must be a symmetry, called CPT symmetry.
 CP violation, the violation of the combination of C- and P-symmetry, is necessary for the presence of significant amounts of baryonic matter in the universe.
 CP violation is a fruitful area of current research in particle physics.

 Supersymmetry

 A type of symmetry known as supersymmetry has been used to try to make theoretical advances in the Standard Model.
 Supersymmetry is based on the idea that there is another physical symmetry beyond those already developed in the Standard Model, specifically a symmetry between bosons and fermions.
 Supersymmetry asserts that each type of boson has, as a supersymmetric partner, a fermion, called a superpartner, and vice versa.
 Supersymmetry has not yet been experimentally verified: no known particle has the correct properties to be a superpartner of any other known particle.
 Currently LHC is preparing for a run which tests supersymmetry.

+Generalized symmetries

+Generalized symmetries encompass a number of recently recognized generalizations of the concept of a global symmetry.
+These include higher form symmetries, higher group symmetries, non-invertible symmetries, and subsystem symmetries.